BUILDING AMERICA’S TRUST IN HEALTH CARE

 Building Trust participants are organized by health care sector.
 Each sector is invited to gather, review and select exemplar practices for trust-building within their area.
 An organization within a sector may submit as many practices as preferred.
 These exemplars can involve different relationships, including between patients and physicians, organizations and patients, clinicians and organizations or clinician and clinician.

-Use the following guidelines to develop a process for identifying exemplary trust practices.
+Before downloading the submission form and sending your trust practice, use the following guidelines to develop a process for identifying exemplary trust practices.
 We will review the submitted practices to ensure they meet the intent of the initiative.

 Explain the Problem